marcuskwan/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+- [ ] Mention two parts of Express that you learned about this week. quick way to add crud functionality using res.status, post get put delete

 - [ ] What is Express Middleware?
+functions that intervene in the middle in the middle of your request/response? super cool since you can validate stuff and write your if statements on the client requests there are custom ones too

-- [ ] How can a client send data to an API?
+- [ ] How can a client send data to an API? they can do crud operations to specific endpoints by a backend?

-- [ ] What can the API return to help clients know if a request was successful?
+- [ ] What can the API return to help clients know if a request was successful? a response status code of 200?

-- [ ] What Express feature can we use to partition an application into sub-applications?
+- [ ] What Express feature can we use to partition an application into sub-applications? the router express package, i'm not really sure what this does, but docs say this "Use the express.Router class to create modular, mountable route handlers.
+A Router instance is a complete middleware and routing system; for this reason, it is often referred to as a “mini-app”. dont know what it means though

 ## Minimum Viable Product